School Counseling/Learning Support

 The counseling program at The Franciscan School aims to support students in having the best school experience possible.
 If there are emotional or social issues having a negative impact on a student’s ability to learn, the school counselor will work with the student to help him or her to be successful.

-Counseling for students at The Franciscan School includes individual counseling for a set amount of time, small group counseling, and classroom guidance lessons.
+Counseling for students at The Franciscan School includes individual small group counseling and classroom guidance lessons.
 Students may be self-referred or referred by a teacher, administrator, or parent.

 The school counselor is also an integral member of a student’s educational team and assists in providing observations and writing behavioral plans.
-As well as consulting with teachers and partnering with parents to reinforce positive school behaviors.
-And to help address student problems as they affect a child’s learning.
+The counselor will consult with teachers and partner with parents to reinforce positive school behaviors and address issues that affect a student’s learning.

-In addition, the school counselor serves as a liaison between The Franciscan School and outside resources to include when outside assessing is needed to determine how best to serve a child.
-After testing is completed, the counselor communicates special needs to the appropriate teacher and works with the Educational Support Team to provide support and assistance.
+In addition, the school counselor serves as a liaison between The Franciscan School and outside resources to include when outside assessing is needed to determine how best to serve a student.
+After testing is completed, the counselor communicates special needs and appropriate accommodations to the teacher and works with the Educational Support Team to provide support and assistance.